pnp/blog/content/microsoft-365-platform-community-update/23-03-06/index.md

 draft: true
 ---

-Microsoft 365 & Power Platform Community (PnP) February 2023 update is out with a summary of the latest guidance, samples, and solutions from Microsoft or from the community for the community.
+Microsoft 365 & Power Platform Community February 2023 update is out with a summary of the latest guidance, samples, and solutions from Microsoft or from the community for the community.

 Starting from this update, we are a bit adjusting the format, so that we can focus more on the contributors across the different areas of the Microsoft 365 and Power Platform community.
 Time sequence for this summary is also longer than one month, but we will be aligning on the monthly updates again from this post forward.